Childrens Ailments Special Section (For Your Information and Guidance To Keep At Home)

 Try calming oils such as Lavender, Chamomile, Rose, Sandalwood and Ylang Ylang.
 Use in massages, baths, compresses or inhalations depending on the type of allergy

-A foot bath with Tea Tree oil, Eucalyptus, Patchouli, Lavender and / or Myrrh is effective as all the oils are both soothing and anti-fungal.
+A foot bath with Tea Tree oil, Eucalyptus, Patchouli, Lavender and / or Myrrh is effective as all the oils are both sooth and anti-fungal.
 Add to unscented skin lotion for a foot lotion.

 Add 1 drop of neat lavender or tea tree to the bite.
 If area is swollen, apply a cold lavender compress.